Jeff Neil is a woodworker who lives and creates fine boxes in east Tennessee.

 Jeff has the pleasure of being married to a quilter, who inspires a lot of his work; he uses a marquetry, or inlay technique to add quilt squares to the tops of traditional Shaker boxes, making each one even more unique and special!

-This box is made from cherry and curly maple, with various other woods in the Virginia Star quilt square.
+This box is made from walnut and birds-eye maple, with various other woods in the Virginia Star quilt square.
 The box is made using the old Shaker methods: hot water soaking for bending the wood; copper tacks in the "fingers" keep the oval shape; and wooden pegs secure the bottom and the lid.
 Shaker Boxes come in particular sizes, and this one is a Size 4: 8 1/2 in. wide, 6 in. deep, and just over 3 1/4 in. high.

 Artist statement included